gabyreilly/ua-tftp/src/README.md

 I also implemented tests for the TftpWriter, TftpReader, and the TftpMessageFactory parsing in src/greilly/tests.

 I did not implement the TftpInit class, which I think would include parsing RRQ and WRQ requests, checking for invalid or un-writeable or un-readable file paths, any security that the service would need, and then spinning up threads for TftpReader or TftpWriter as needed.

 If I had this project to do again, I would write the TftpMessageFactoryTest earlier -- the parsing was a little tricky to get right, and it was time-consuming to track down those bugs in the context of the Reader and Writer.

-If I were doing it again, I might choose to implementing the TftpInit and one of Reader or Writer.
+If I were doing it again, I might choose to implement the TftpInit and one of Reader or Writer.
 It was fun to do both, because
 I could do a round-trip test, but the two classes were pretty similar, and working on TftpInit instead could have been a good exercise.